 A scalloped dart barrel can be straight, bomb, or torpedo by design but the key differentiator is that there is an indent in the middle of the barrel.

-This is for better thumb placement for those that grip the dart primarily using the thumb.
 A scalloped barrel doesn’t offer a distinct advantage over other barrels, the design looks good but it’s mainly to cater to a specific throwing style (thumb grip)

 Tapered